jperezcolmenar/5gmeta-dev/docs/index.md

 In the next topics we will cover the following topics:

 * Getting started
-* Integrating a CAM application
+* Consuming Guide
-* Advanced concepts
+* Dataset Guide
-* Additional support material
+* Producing Events Guide